wkumari/draft-vandergaast-edns-client-subnet/README.md

    about the origin network from which a query is coming when talking to other Nameservers.

-   The format of this option is described in Section 6, and is meant to be added in queries sent by Intermediate Nameservers in a way
+   The format of the edns-client-subnet (ECS) EDNS0 option is described in Section 6, and is meant to be added in queries sent by

-Contavalli, et al.        Expires June 17, 2016                 [Page 5]
+Contavalli, et al.        Expires July 16, 2015                 [Page 5]

-Internet-Draft        Client Subnet in DNS Queries         December 2015
+Internet-Draft        Client Subnet in DNS Queries          January 2015

-   transparent to Stub Resolvers and end users, as described in Section 7.1.
+   Intermediate Nameservers in a way transparent to Stub Resolvers and end users, as described in Section 7.1.
 ECS is only defined for the Internet (IN) DNS class.

-   As described in Section 7.2, an Authoritative Nameserver could use this EDNS0 option as a hint to better locate the network of the end user and provide a better answer.

-   Its response would contain an edns-client-subnet (ECS) option, clearly indicating that the server made use of this information, and that the answer is tied to the network of the client.
+   As described in Section 7.2, an Authoritative Nameserver could use ECS as a hint to the network location of the end user and provide a better answer.
+Its response would also contain an ECS option, clearly indicating that the server made use of this information, and that the answer is tied to the network of the client.